huridocs/uwazi-documentation/admin-docs/managing-settings.md

 ### Customise the favicon

+A favicon is the icon representing your Uwazi collection that appears in browser tabs or in bookmarks.
 If you want to replace the Uwazi icon for your own:

--   Convert your logo/image into .ico (icon) format.
-To do so, search the internet for an .ico converter and convert the image you want as your icon.
-Save this file on your local drive.
+Step 1: Convert your image into .ico (icon) format.
+To do so, you can search the internet for an .ico converter.
+Save the resulting file on your local drive.

--   On the left sidebar under **Tools** , click on **Uploads**.
-Select **Browse files to upload** and upload the logo/image that you converted to the .ico format.
+Step 2: On the left sidebar under **Tools**, click on **Uploads**.
+Select **Browse files to upload** and upload the image that you converted to the .ico format.
 Once your image uploads, copy the URL.
 (It will begin with “/assets”.)

--   Navigate back to the **Collections** settings, and toggle on where it says **Custom Favicon** and paste the above URL.
+Step 3: Navigate back to the **Collection** settings.
+Under **Custom favicon**, toggle the option on and paste the above URL.

--   Click **Save**, and be sure to reload the webpage after updating your favicon.
+Step 4: Click **Save**, and be sure to reload the webpage after updating your favicon.

 ### Make your collection private (or public)